The Peruvian coastline.

 Conventional cotton is the most polluting crop in the world, it uses around 16% of the world's insecticides and 6% of all pesticides.
 These chemicals lose their efficiency every 5-6 years as the soil becomes barren and insects develop immunity forcing big agricultural producers to develop more powerful and toxic chemicals.
 Many of these have been identified as cancer-causing chemicals endangering the lives of farmers and their families, as well as all the humans that use cotton products, as most of these toxins are never fully eliminated.

-Organic cotton has the advantage of being produced in land free of chemical fertilisers, pesticides, herbicides and defoliants; opposite from conventional cotton.
+Organic cotton has the advantage of being produced in soil free of chemical fertilisers, pesticides, herbicides and defoliants; opposite from conventional cotton.
 The result is an expression that an alternative more symbiotic supply of cotton is possible.

-Our close partner and cotton producer in Peru is producing organic cotton under strict organic textile standards.
-It has strict environmental criteria ensuring high-level organic standards through the entire supply chain and also requires compliance with social criteria.
+Our cotton supply partner in Peru is producing organic cotton under strict organic textile standards.
+It has strict environmental criteria through the entire supply chain including compliance with social responsibility.
+This standard not only guarantees the traceability of the organic cotton that is used, but also the standard of fair treatment to every person involved in the production chain.